 Free Notary Services

 At United Way Galveston County Mainland, we offer free notary services to the community.
-No appointment is necessary!
 Before you get your documents notarized, please read the following information below.

 What is a Notary Public?

 According to the American Association of Notaries, a Notary Public is a person of proven integrity appointed by the Texas Secretary of State to serve the public as an impartial witness in taking acknowledgements, administering oaths and affirmations, and performing other notarial acts authorized by law.

 A notarization is generally an assurance made by a Notary Public that a document’s signature is genuine, that the signer acted without duress, and that the signer intended the terms of the document to be in full force and effect.

 To notarize your document, the Notary Public will:

 - Require all signers/witnesses to be present in person.

 - Examine the document for completeness and ensure all pages are included.

 - Complete the notarial certificate.